valterc/ki2/README.md

 **Do you have experience with Android development?** Review the code, point out any problems and feel free to open issues or submit PRs with improvements.
 Submissions that are outside the _scope_ of the project may be rejected.

 **Do you work for Hammerhead?** Love my Karoo 2, thanks for making it awesome!
-Please don't get involved with this project directly, however please work to improve the Karoo SDK:
+Please don't get involved with this project directly, however please work to support and improve the Karoo SDK.
+If you want feedback/ideas feel free to reach out.

-- Fix the problem with SDK data elements in the ride app.
-SDK data elements don't load the first time that the ride app is opened after boot.
-- Add support to send custom input Keys from SDK module.
-- Allow to control the Numeric data view when for example there is no data available.
-At the moment it is only possible to set the Text, not the size, style, color, etc.
-- Add support for more SDK data views, for example add smaller graphical data views.
-- Add support for reading/writing data streams, for example to provide shifting data to existing Karoo data elements.
-Maybe add virtual/SDK sensors.

 **Do you do UI/art?** Feel free to create/suggest a new icon for the app.